 Other improvement efforts in Washington state include:

-Department of Health Hospital Capacity Work Group: Hospital Capacity Work Group convened to address bed capacity and admission problems that hospitals experienced during flu season
+Department of Health Hospital Capacity Work Group: Hospital Capacity Work Group convened to address bed capacity and admission problems that hospitals experienced during flu season.

-HCA Difficult to Discharge Client Review Program: Respond to hospitals’ concerns around length of inpatient stays & inability to discharge when health conditions indicate client is ok to discharge
+HCA Difficult to Discharge Client Review Program: Respond to hospitals’ concerns around length of inpatient stays & inability to discharge when health conditions indicate client is ok to discharge.

-HCS complex discharge pilot: Outcome of HCS hospital statewide hospital summits where we identified communication and coordination as a primary barrier to transition and Developed protocols in partnership with hospitals, MCOs, HCS over a series of in-person meetings and implemented process to identify complex clients early and begin coordination
+HCS complex discharge pilot: Outcome of HCS hospital statewide hospital summits where we identified communication and coordination as a primary barrier to transition and Developed protocols in partnership with hospitals, MCOs, HCS over a series of in-person meetings and implemented process to identify complex clients early and begin coordination.

 2020-2023 Lessons from hospital surge: